Software Process and Measurement Cast podcast, Tom Cagley and Jon M. Quigley

 Do you know, General, what your attitude towards Lee after the battle of Gettysburg reminded me of?”
 Meade replied: “No, Mr. President – what is it?”
 Lincoln said: “I’ll be hanged if I could think of anything else but an old woman trying to shoo her geese across a creek.

 In the President’s mind, Meade had left the job unfinished.
 He had not pursued the rebels after the battle.
-General Mead had … Continue reading
+General Mead had good intentions, … Continue reading

 Concurrent engineering problem take many forms

 From our last blog, we have learned that of an organization that has concurrent engineering difficulty, specifically coordinating the design work.
 We will further explore this situation.
 One of the subsystem groups decides to improve the coordination effort internal to that specific department.
 For example, System 1 chooses to focus on their handling of the design coordination internal to that department.
 This is not a bad idea, as there are some inefficiencies and losses due to ineffectual coordination of the various subsystem designs.